 Rehabilitation of land

-Tenement holders are required to operate mining operations in accordance with an approved operational program.
+Tenement holders are required to operate mining and exploration operations in accordance with an approved operational program.
 The programs must include information about the mining operation and set out operational controls to achieve appropriate mine completion outcomes to support the rehabilitation of land affected by mining operations.

-The setting of a bond by the Minister under section 62, and the establishment of the extractive areas rehabilitation fund (EARF) under section 63, of the Act provide a surety mechanism to protect the state from assuming post mining rehabilitation liabilities.
+The setting of a bond by the Minister under section 62, and the establishment of the extractive areas rehabilitation fund (EARF) under section 63, of the Act provide a surety mechanism to protect the state from assuming post-mining rehabilitation liabilities.

 Neither the lodgement of a bond nor the existence of the EARF negate the need for a tenement holder to meet their legal obligations relating to rehabilitation of disturbed land under the Act.